laurentiu-racovcen/bittorrent-protocol-simulation/README.md

 ## **Structures**
 The `"utils.h"` header file contains the following structures:
-- `"client_file_t"` - stores the information of a client's file: the name of the file, the segments hashes, and the segments hashes number.
+- `"client_file_t"` - stores the information of a client's file: the name of the file, the segments hashes and the segments hashes number.
 - `"client_files_t"` - stores the information of all client's files of type `client_file_t`.
 It is used by the clients and for the transmission of all the files information of a client to the tracker.
 - `"swarm_info_t"` - stores the information of a file's swarm: the peers list and the seeds list.
 - `"file_info_t"` - stores the information of a file: the file name, the swarm, the owner rank and the segments hashes.
 It is used by the tracker and for file information exchange between the tracker and the clients.
-- `"wanted_file_info_t"` - it is used by clients to store the information of a wanted file: the file name, the swarm, the segments hashes and the received segments hashes.
+- `"wanted_file_info_t"` - it is used by clients to store the information of a wanted file: the file name, the swarm, the segments hashes and the received segments.
 - `"download_thread_arg"` - it is used by the client's download thread to extract a client's rank and list of wanted files from the `"download_thread_func"` function argument.
 - `"upload_thread_arg"` - it is used by the client's upload thread to extract a client's rank and list of files from the `"upload_thread_func"` function argument.